 A hacker has managed to steal the entire contents of a VPN provider's website server and they are currently in the process of trying to sell thousands of user records on a popular hacker forum.

 As reported by the privacy-focused review site PrivacySharks, the no-logs VPN service LimeVPN has fallen victim to a massive data breach that puts more than 69,000 users of its service at risk.
 A hacker who goes by the handle 'slashx' recently posted on RaidForums advertising the fact that they had obtained LimeVPN's entire database and wanted to sell it for $400 in Bitcoin.

-We're looking at how our readers use VPNs with streaming sites like Netflix so we can improve our content and offer better advice.
+We're looking at how our readers use VPNs with different devices so we can improve our content and offer better advice.
 This survey shouldn't take more than 60 seconds of your time.
 Thank you for taking part.

 PrivacySharks then contacted slashx to learn more about the breach and its researchers discovered that the scraped data from the VPN provider's website includes records from its WHMCS billing system as well as account details including usernames, email addresses and passwords.

 - We've built a list of the best VPN services available

 - These are the best Windows 10 VPN services for your PC

 - Also check out our roundup of the best business VPN